angular-starter-kit/generator-angular-pro/generators/app/templates/docs/_api-proxy.md

 If you need to, you can further customize this function to fit the network of your working environment.

-If your corporate proxy use an intermediate HTTPS certificate, your may need to add the `secure: false` option to your backend proxy configuration.
+If your corporate proxy use a custom SSL certificate, your may need to add the `secure: false` option to your backend proxy configuration.